senaite/senaite.ast/docs/index.rst

 automatically calculate the qualitative results based on the diameter of zone and the minimum inhibitory concentrations (MICs).
-However, system can infere the susceptibility testing category automatically based on pre-defined Breakpoints Tables, along with the diameter of the inhibitory zone.
+However, system can infere the susceptibility testing category automatically based on pre-defined Breakpoints Tables, along with the diameter of the inhibitory zone or the MIC value.

 Once installed, this add-on allows the laboratory to: